ErikHartman/erikhartman.github.io/flashcards/all_quizzes.md

   - [ ] the exposure level and the outcome are measured at the same time

 **Question 5**
-What is the total person-time at risk in the following study of mortality among 5 subjects Subject 1: Followed for 10 years, alive.
+What is the total person time at risk in the following study of mortality among 5 subjects Subject 1: Followed for 10 years, alive.
 Subject 2: Followed for 10 years, had a myocardial infarction after 4 years.
 Subject 3: Followed for 5 years, died.
-Subject 4: Followed for 3 years, dropped-out, died after 5 years.
+Subject 4: Followed for 3 years, dropped out, died after 5 years.
 Subject 5: Followed for 7 years, emigrated.
   - [ ] 31 person-years
   - [ ] 37 person-years
   - [x] 35 person-years